Stop Running from High Mortgage Interest

 • the percentage difference between the two

-In 2019 Utah buyers of single family homes, condos, and townhomes paid a median of 97% to 99% percent of the listing price all year on a monthly basis.
+In 2019 Utah buyers of single-family homes, condos, and townhomes paid a median of 97 percent to 99 percent of the listing price.

-In 2020 Utah buyers of the same types of properties paid a median of 98% to 101% monthly throughout the year.
+In 2020 Utah buyers of the same types of properties paid a median of 98 percent to 101 percent.

+Homes are selling, but people are shying away from big purchases due to high interest rates.
 I’m here to tell you, that’s the wrong thing to do.
-Home values are still up, but sales are down and that decreases the demand (which, in turn decreases prices).
+Home values are still up, but sales are down, and that decreases demand (which, in turn, decreases prices).
 In our market, that’s temporary too.

-With that kind of savings, you can also buy down your interest rate with points or take advantage of one of the many programs designed to help you save.
+With $50,000 of savings, you can also buy down your interest rate with points or take advantage of one of the many programs designed to help you save when you buy a home.
+Click here to learn more about interest rate buydowns

 When you refinance, you’ll save on interest and the amount of your payments, but your home will still be valued at $500,000.
 In many cases, that means instant equity.